mjoycemilburn/parishcouncils/docs/index.md

 </p><p>
 The Insert button requires you to declare a short identification tag for the section.
 This is used internally for file-naming purposes.
 You also need to declare a display title for the section's heading on the website.
 The remaining fields - section prefix and section type - are used to define the way individual entries for the section will be tabulated.
 Experience show that for a Parish Council application, there are typically two types of entry - entries which reference a date (eg Minutes) and entries that are just characterised by a simple title.
 The website's reference to an entry for a "date type" section might typically read "Minutes for 2020-07-03".
 In this case the Section would be defined as "Date Type" and the Section prefix would be set to "Minutes for : ".
 An Entry for a section defined as "Sundries" might simply read "Area map for Newbiggin Village", in which case the sundries section would be declared as "Standard type" and given a blank Prefix.
 </p><p>
-Be aware if that while you can create and rename sections without constraint, the system draws a line at you deleting /every/ section.
-In this event you will find the system  creates a dummy "default" section.
+Be aware if that while you can create and rename sections without constraint, the system draws a line at you deleting <strong>every</strong> section.
+In this event you will find that the system  creates a dummy "default" section.
 If you delete this, it will just create another one, so best rename it as your first section if you're actually just trying to start from scratch with a completely new set of sections.
 </p>
 <div>
 <h2>Entries Maintenance</h2>